Acute otitis Media

 If the patient is eligible, our pharmacist may:

-You should seek urgent medical advice or contact your GP if:
+You should seek urgent medical advice or contact your GP / NHS 111 if:

-- ❌ The child appears very unwell or drowsy
+❌ The child appears very unwell, unusually sleepy, or difficult to wake

 If required, our pharmacist will ensure the patient is safely referred to the appropriate healthcare service.

-👉 Book an appointment to arrange an ear infection consultation.
+👉 Book an ear infection (acute otitis media) consultation

 Why Choose Neils Pharmacy?